mohitpai/journey-optimizer.en/help/using/audience/about-audiences.md

 >title="Audience"
 >abstract="By leveraging Real-Time Customer Profile data, Adobe Experience Platform enables you to easily build segment definitions to create targeted audiences that capture the unique behaviors and preferences of your customers."

+>[!CONTEXTUALHELP]
+>id="ajo_campaigns_audience"
+>title="Select the campaign audience"
+>abstract="This list displays all available Adobe Experience Platform audiences.
+Select the audience to target with your campaign.
+The message configured in the campaign will be sent to all the individuals belonging to the selected audience.
+[Learn more on audiences](../audience/about-audiences.md)"

 [!DNL Journey Optimizer] allows you to build and leverage Adobe Experience Platform audiences using Real-Time Customer Profile data directly from the **[!UICONTROL Audiences]** menu, and use them into your journeys or campaigns.

 Learn more in the [Adobe Experience Platform Segmentation Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html).